soundasleep/jevon.org/wiki/git.md

 # `git pull origin master` - update local Git from remote Git
 # `git merge (new-branch-name)` - do the merge from the given branch (I don't know what happens with conflicts!)
 # `git push origin master` - push local Git to remote Git

+Merge two different branches (e.g. you are working on _target_ and want to merge in branch _source_):

+# `git checkout (target-branch-name)` - switch back to master and update local copy to master
+# `git pull origin (target-branch-name)` - update local Git from remote Git
+# `git merge (source-branch-name)` - do the merge from the given branch (I don't know what happens with conflicts!)
+# `git push --set-upstream origin (target-branch-name)` - push local Git to remote Git

 [[Category:Git]]
 [[Category:Subversion]]